coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 3.2.5**
+Fixed bug on sort by price if price is missing (sold out products missing from object).

 **Version 3.2.4**
 Filter out items that don't have any data due to being filtered out in product cache.